Publish 9 September 2021

 People with synesthesia relate how the simplest sights can seem very vivid and vibrant.
 Due to this phenomenon, it is easy to comprehend how synesthesia heightens creativity.
 Some famous personalities and creatives with synesthesia include singer Mary J. Blige, poet Arthur Rimbaud, and renowned physicist Richard Phillips Feynman.
 Each synesthete has a unique color palette so there is not universal system for mapping sounds.

 Synesthesia is not a disease or defect.
 It is a fascinating human characteristic that can add new meaning to wearing loud colors.
 Think how much brighter your life might be as a synesthete.

-To support the writing of useful articles about otolaryngology, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of scholarly articles about otolaryngology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.
-Audio may intentionally omit details.
+Visible content is optimized for device size.